 The following research questions guide this work:

 How do students’ demographic characteristics relate to discussion forum participation?

 Among students who participate, how do students’ demographic characteristics relate to the number of their posts?

 We expect that there is a strong relationship between students’ demographic characteristics and participation level.
-Among the demographic characteristics , we expect female students in the discussion online forum compared with male students.
-We also expect that international students feel less comfortable discussing online.
-Since the course material is closest to mechanical engineering students, we expect more ME students in online discussion than other major. , we expect that the density of female students of higher number of posts should be over male students.
+Among the demographic characteristics we investigate, we expect female students to have higher rates of participation in the discussion online forum compared with male students because (xxxx)We also expect that international students feel less comfortable discussing their questions in such a public, online space, so we expect them to be underrepresented in forum participation.
+Since the course material is closest to mechanical engineering students, we expect more ME students to be active in online discussion than students from other majors.

+Regarding to the second question, we expect that the density of female students of higher number of posts should be over male students.
 Our hypothesis is based on previous work, more details will be discussed in the following literature.

 Related Work